danio86/Rock-Paper-Scissors-Well/README.md

 # Snake 2001

+The site will be targeted toward people who like JavaScript and playing.
+Snake 2001 is a fully responsive JavaScript game.
 Snake 2001 is a recreation of the Snake mobile game that was still played on button phones in the late 90's and 2000's.
 A snake is guided by the player through a playing field and has to collect as much food as possible.
 The player receives points for this.
 The more dangerous the food is, the more points the player gets.
 This variant contains 3 levels.
 From level 1 to 2 only the speed changes.
 In both levels the snake dies if it hits the wall or if it bites itself.
 In level 3, a wall of fire appears in the middle of the playing field.
 The outer walls are permeable to it.